kyverno/KDP/proposals/allow_policy_exception.md

 **b.
 What scenario the user want to exclude from the policy?**

-The user may not want to create a specific image tag which just used for test.
+The user may not have access to create a new tag.
 The default one would be 'latest'.
-Then this would break the policy.
+Then this would violate the policy.

 **c.
 Why it is not necessary to modify the policy?**

-The original rule is still valid for the production.
+The original rule is still valid for the other workloads.
 We just need an exception for the dev test.

 **d.
 How does the user write the new CR?**